 If you feel that your guinea pigs are afraid, make sure to recognize these signs to help your guinea pigs not being scared.

-These beautiful pets have behavioral characteristics that will alert you that they feel afraid or threatened.
-Guinea pigs have a variety of purrs and chirps that they make when they are happy, sad, or scared.
+These beautiful pets have behavioral characteristics that will alert you with some sounds when they feel afraid or threatened.
+Guinea pigs usually have a variety of purrs and chirps that they make when they are happy, sad, or scared.

-If they are making short, anxious purrs, they are fearful of their environment.
-Your guinea pig will bare its teeth and chatter their teeth as a warning to stop whatever you are doing to them, whether it is handling them a certain way or introducing them to a new person or pet.
+If they are making short and anxious purrs it means that they are fearful of their environment.
+Your guinea pig will bare and chatter their teeth as a warning to stop whatever you are doing to them, whether it is handling them a certain way or introducing them to a new person or pet.

 Just like humans or any other pet, guinea pigs will naturally fidget or move around a lot when they are anxious.
 If you are holding or grooming your pet when they show this behavior, then you should place them back in their cage so that they will feel safe again.

-You’ll notice that your guinea pig runs and hides when your other pets come near, even if they are in their cage.
-Guinea pigs are smaller rodents that larger animals hunt in the wild, so they fear all larger animals.
+You’ll notice that your guinea pig runs and hides when your other pets come near, even if they are in their closed cage.
+Guinea pigs are small rodents that larger animals hunt in the wild, so they naturally fear all larger animals.

-Even if your larger pets want to make friends with the new addition to your household, it is essential to do this gradually.
-Bond with your guinea pig first, then introduce them to the other four-legged members of your family.
+Even if your larger pets want to make friends with the new addition to your household, it is essential to do this pet bonding gradually.
+Bond with your guinea pigs first, then introduce them to the other four-legged members of your family.